Introduction: Network security threats

 A network is a group of two or more connected devices, such as computers, smartphones, or servers, that communicate and share data with each other.
 Network security threats refer to various risks that compromise the confidentiality, integrity, and availability of information across a network.

 Businesses and individuals face a growing range of threats, from malware and phishing to denial-of-service (DoS) attacks.
-Darktrace has conducted research that shows attackers become more sophisticated.
-Thus, the need for effective solutions to counter these risks has never been greater.
-Throughout this guide, we’ll explore network security threats and solutions, debunk common myths about network security, and discuss ways to overcome security misconceptions.
+Darktrace has conducted research that shows attackers are becoming more sophisticated.
+Therefore, the need for effective solutions to counter these risks has never been greater.
+Throughout this guide, we'll explore network security threats and solutions, debunk common myths about network security, and discuss ways to overcome security misconceptions.

 What are network security threats?